-Rectal prolapse occurs when the animal’s rectum (the last part of the digestive tract, where poop sits before it’s launched onto an unsuspecting world) pops out of the anus.
+Rectal prolapse in dogs and cats occurs when the animal’s rectum (the last part of the digestive tract, where feces sits before it’s launched onto an unsuspecting world) pops out of the anus.

-You may notice that occasionally your cat or dog has a “pink rosette” of tissue around the anus just after they’ve toileted.
-This is most likely what’s called “everted rectal mucosa” — in other words, a frill of moist mucosa that popped out to say hello.
+You may notice that occasionally your cat or dog has a pink rosette of tissue around the anus just after they’ve toileted.
+This is most likely what’s called everted rectal mucosa — a frill of moist mucosa that popped out.

-Everted rectal mucosa is usually a temporary affair — it pops back inside once the pet has pushed out the poop (egads, this isn’t a glamorous topic, is it?).
+Everted rectal mucosa (mucosal prolapse) is usually a temporary affair.
+It pops back inside once the pet has pooped.
 It usually happens because the poop drags on the lining of the rectum.
 If this regularly happens to your pet, then check that their poop isn’t too hard.

 If your pet with a pink bottom has hard poop, then take steps to soften their stool.
-Options for this include:
+Options to discuss with your vet include:

-- Add fiber to the diet (especially dogs):
+2. Add fiber to the diet (especially dogs).

-- Encourage the pet to drink more water:
+3. Encourage your pet to drink more water.

 - Give access to a pet drinking fountain.